govhack-science/govhack-science.github.io/_prizes/2016/australia/australia-commerically-viable-hack.md

 The best hack with the most commercial potential.

 # Prize
-Award to the value of $1,000
+Award up to the value of $1,000

 # Eligibility Criteria